Oprah Winfrey and Dwayne Johnson launch fund with $10 million for displaced Maui residents

 They are looking forward to the help of “every person who called me and said, ‘What can I do?’”
 Winfrey said in the video.
 “This is what you can do.”

+Parton's fund, called My People Fund, worked with first responders and a local utility company and asked residents to help them determine which structures were destroyed and who lived in those homes, Conyers said.
+Around 1,000 families eventually received assistance from the fund, according to an evaluation from the University of Tennessee Knoxville College of Social Work.
+That included a final $5,000 lump sum transfer at the end of six months.

+To qualify for the People's Fund of Maui, applicants must show a government ID and a utility bill in their name for a lost or uninhabitable residence, the fund’s website said.

-Winfrey, who lives on Maui part-time, visited an emergency shelter on Maui in the days after the wildfire hit.
+Winfrey, who lives on Maui part-time, visited an emergency shelter on Maui in the days after the wildfire hit and worried about effectively getting resources to residents.
 At least 115 people were killed in the fires, though an unknown number are still missing.
 The fire that ripped through the historic town of Lahaina on Aug.
 8 was the deadliest in the U.S. in more than a century.

 Forecasters warned Wednesday that gusty winds and low humidity increased the risk that fires could spread rapidly in the western parts of each Hawaiian island, though they were not as powerful as the winds that helped fuel the deadly blaze three weeks ago.

-Note: This story was first published on August 31, 2023.
-It was updated on September 1, 2023, to correct the name of nonprofit managing the People’s Fund of Maui.
-It is the Entertainment Industry Foundation, not the Entertainment Industry Fund.